sher0u/Hack_The_box_Pen_Tester/README.md

 Proof of Concept → document how attacks worked Post-Engagement → report + clean up
 <img width="2079" height="783" alt="image" src="https://github.com/user-attachments/assets/e5c9a62b-5186-4da0-a260-d2e660e8bccd" />

+Q1:Perform an Nmap scan of the target.
+What does Nmap display as the version of the service running on port 8080?
+Nmap -sV ip adress
+answer: Apache Tomcat

+Q2:Perform an Nmap scan of the target and identify the non-default port that the telnet service is running on.
+answer: 2323
+Q3:List the SMB shares available on the target host.
+Connect to the available share as the bob user.
+Once connected, access the folder called 'flag' and submit the contents of the flag.txt file.
+Steps:

+smbclient -V
+smbclient -N -L //10.129.47.44 smbclient //10.129.47.44/users
+smbclient -U bob //10.129.47.44/users cd flag get flag.txt cat flag.txt

+asnwer:dceece590f3284c3866305eb2473d099